flametaichou/flametaichou.github.io/_posts/2023-01-24-java-ternary-conditions-strange-NPE.md

 }
 ```

-Error has been occurred in third case because type of second operand is the result of applying boxing conversion to type
+Error has been occurred in the third case because type of the second operand is the result of applying boxing conversion to type
 of third operand.
 But first and second cases return `null` because both operands have `Boolean` type.

 ```java